BinsonBuzz/unraid_rclone_mount/README.md

 <b>Credits:</b>

-Thanks to <a href="https://github.com/SenpaiBox">SenPaiBox</a> and the Unraid community for help in refining the scripts.
+Thanks to <a href="https://github.com/SenpaiBox">SenPaiBox</a>, <a href="https://github.com/watchmeexplode5">watchmeexplode5</a> and the Unraid community for help in refining the scripts.

+I've added a <a href="https://paypal.me/thankdzmm?locale.x=en_GB">Paypal.me</a> upon request if anyone wants to buy me a beer.

 <b>Unraid Users Requirements:</b>
 <ul>